 Businesses throughout the country are struggling to balance the safety of their employees, the health of their business, and their protection from litigation in this post-pandemic business world.
 Our advice is to stay educated on legislation involving businesses and covid, and frequently reach out to your legal counsel and HR team during this time to be sure you are on top of your business health concerns in an ever-changing environment.

 Many smaller businesses don’t have their own HR team, and that’s where we come in.
 At Capital Payroll Partners, we are able to provide both payroll and HR solutions to our clients and we’d love to be your partner.
-Give us a ring at (804) 364-7220 or use the form below to get in touch.
+Fill out the form here for pricing, give us a ring at (804) 364-7220 or use the form below to get in touch.